-Please note that the 2018 AIS is now due by 30 June 2019.
+Please note that the 2019 AIS is due by 30 June 2020.
+(The ACNC Commissioner the has approved an extension for 2019 AIS returns to 31 August 2020).

-Refer example 24 is a checklist to assist in completing the statement.
+Example 22 is a checklist to assist in completing the statement.
 You can also find some helpful guide and information here on the ACNC website.